The See-Through Economy: New Technology and Risk Management

 Steven Minsky | April 26, 2018

-Year over year, scandals like Wells Fargo, Equifax, Chipotle and so many others have dominated news headlines as they wreak havoc on consumers, investors, and awaken industry and government regulators.
+Year over year, scandals like Wells Fargo, Equifax, Chipotle and so many others have dominated news headlines as they wreak havoc on consumers, investors, employees and awaken industry and government regulators.
 What is driving this trend?

 Consumers have entrusted corporations with increasing involvement and influence in their lives through the decades.
 In 2014, for example, the Supreme Court ruled that corporations have some of the rights and responsibilities as natural persons.
 In other words, corporations were granted a form of citizenship.